mori-lab/mori-lab.github.io/QAL20.md

 All these results, however, prohibit only polynomial-time classical simulations.
 In this talk, we show impossibilities of classically simulating quantum computing even in some exponential time assuming several fine-grained complexity conjectures such as SETH.

+### Ansis Rosmanis (Nagoya University)

+Title: Adversary Method Beyond Function Evaluation

+Abstract: The adversary method for lower bounding quantum query complexity was introduced some 20 years ago.
+It was subsequently strengthened, allowing negative weights in the adversary matrix.
+Then, some 10 years ago, it was shown that this negative-weights adversary method can prove optimal bounds for any function-evaluation problem.
+However, the scope of the adversary method goes beyond function evaluation.
+In this talk, I will present some of my recent work in this area.